Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 Front-loading Kilns:

 Front-loading Kilns are the most convenient to use for obvious reasons.
-You don’t need to bend to reach into the compartment when you load ware to fire as you must do with top-loading Kilns.
+You don’t need to bend to reach into the compartment when loading ware for firing, as you must with top-loading Kilns.
 Generally, Front-loading Kilns are built with walls that are 4.5 inches thick.

 But Front-loading Kilns are not usually affordable for beginners.
 They can be much more expensive than the more popular Top-loading models.
-But if you can afford it, a Front-loading Kiln made well can make a huge difference to your ceramics experience.
+But if you can afford it, a well-made Front-loading Kiln can make a huge difference to your ceramics experience.

 Top Loading Kilns: